Basics for ice cream production

 A scale is a kitchen utensil to be recommended in any case for making ice cream

 Scales: this kitchen utensil is one of the few that you definitely need.
 Alternatively, you can also use a measuring cup.
-But the scale definitely has the advantage that you can weigh any ingredient in grams and especially for the small quantities has a Fine balance* Proven.
+But the scale definitely has the advantage that you can weigh any ingredient in grams and especially for the small quantities has become a Fine balance* Proven.

 Citrus juicer*: to obtain orange, lime and lemon juice.

-5 comments
+8 comments

 1. Hello Lennart,